Anubhav-Bhargava/Logo-Classifier/README.md

 # Logo-Classifier

-This code Pepse company logos in a given image.
+This python code is used to recognize Pepsi company logos in a given image.

 # Dataset